unisave-cloud/docs/features.md

 If you're looking for a real-time multiplayer solution, check out [Photon](https://www.photonengine.com/), [Mirror](https://mirror-networking.com/), or [MLAPI](https://mlapi.network/).

 **Request-response only**<br>
 The server-side code is only triggered by a request sent from your game client.
-This request has to processed in under 5 seconds and the response is then sent back.
+This request has to be processed in under 10 seconds and the response is then sent back.
 Unisave does not support long-running server-side code.
 This is not an issue most of the time though.

-**No chat**<br>
-A player-to-player chat cannot be implemented using Unisave because the server cannot send a message to a game client and notify it about the new message.
-The game client has to explicitly ask the server whether there are any new messages (this is called polling).
-The polling frequency required to keep the real-time feel generates too much traffic and it would burn through your quotas.
-Though this is not an issue for notifications and player-to-player messaging.
-There are other solutions that provide real-time chat (like [Photon](https://www.photonengine.com/chat) or [Vivox](https://www.vivox.com/)) or even video-chat ([Agora.io](https://www.agora.io/)).

 ## Other points